Sending test messages

 - iOS: We recommend your developer team review the implementation of push notifications for your app and manually remove any code that would request push permissions.
 For more information, see Push primer in-app messages.

-For an action-based in-app message campaign to deliver, custom events must be logged through the Braze SDK, not REST APIs, so the user can receive eligible in-app messages directly to their device.
-Users can receive the in-app message if they perform the event during the session.
+For an action-based in-app message campaign to deliver, you must log custom events through the Braze SDK, not REST APIs, so users can receive eligible in-app messages directly to their device.
+Users receive the in-app message if they perform the event during the session.